 If you already struggle to get everything done in a day, adding a rental property can add work – even if you hire a property manager.
-If you live in another city, have a stressful job, or if you have children or parents to care for (or both), you might re-think renting the house out and sell.
+If you live in another city, have a stressful job, or if you have children or parents to care for (or both), you might re-think leasing the house to someone and sell it instead.

 Most real estate investors are in it for the long-term (or at least plan to be).
 They understand the risks involved in running a business and letting others (tenants and property managers) take control of their property.

-If you don’t have sufficient funds to stay out of debt if something goes wrong or if you realize your plans are short-term, selling may make the most sense.
+Without sufficient funds to stay out of debt if something goes wrong, or if you realize your plans are short-term, selling the home may make the most sense.

-Even though you’ve considered some of the most critical aspects of becoming a real estate investor, you still may struggle when deciding what to do.
+Even though you’ve considered some of the most critical aspects of becoming a real estate investor, you still may struggle when deciding whether to rent or sell your original home.
 Rather than list out the pros and cons of each option, putting the information in a decision framework or table might help.

+- Next, create a spreadsheet and put your ranked goals in a vertical column or jot them down on a piece of paper with the most important at the top and least necessary at the bottom.
 Across the top of the spreadsheet or page, list the options you are considering.
-If you are definitely moving, include selling the house and renting it out as options.
-But there may be other options you didn’t consider too.
+If you are definitely moving, include selling the house and renting the home as options.
+But there may be other options you didn’t consider yet too.

-Now take each option (sell, rent, other) and compare it to your goals.
-Create a matrix with brief explanations of how each option meets each of your goals.
+- Now take each option (sell, rent, other) and compare it to your goals.
+Create a matrix with brief explanations of how each alternative meets each of your goals.
 Remember, whatever you identified as very important should get the most weight in your decision.

-Your decision to sell the home should be based on your wants, needs, and long-term goals – not what others are telling you to do.
-It’s good to listen to their opinions but what’s right for someone else, may not be right for you.
+Base your decision to sell the home or rent it out – on your wants, needs, and long-term goals – not on what others are telling you to do.
+It’s good to listen to their opinions, but what’s right for someone else may not be right for you.